simon-robertson-shift/personal/readme.md

 NextJS + Turso + Vercel

-I will be connecting the app to a database soon; for now the data is stored in the "public/data" directory.
+I will be connecting the app to a database soon; for now the data is imported dynamically from the "src/temp" directory.